-THQ is a public registered company under the laws of Sweden.
+Embracer is a public registered company under the laws of Sweden.
 It is mainly active in the entertainment business as a video games developer, games and movie publisher and distributor.
-Through its affiliates, mainly the THQ Nordic Gmbh, Austria and Koch Media Group with its head office in Austria, it is active in several EU member states with companies in Germany, France, Spain, UK, BeNeLux, Sweden etc..
+Through its affiliates, including, the Koch Media Group, THQ Nordic GmbH, Saber Interactive, Deca Games and many others, it is active in several EU member states and worldwide with companies in Sweden, Austria, Germany, France, Spain, UK, BeNeLux, Sweden, USA, Hong Kong, Japan, Australia etc..

-Founded in 2011, THQ is a global video game publisher and developer.
-Based in Vienna and Hoefen (Austria), and Karlstad (Sweden), with subsidiaries in Germany, Sweden, Finland, and the USA.
-THQ brands include Darksiders, MX vs. ATV, Red Faction, Titan Quest, Biomutant, Wreckfest and many more.
+Founded in 2011, Embracer is a global video game publisher and developer.
+Embracer brands include Deep Silver, Prime Matter, Saints Row, Dead Island, Let’s Sing, Borderlands, World War: Z, Goat Simulator, Darksiders, MX vs. ATV, Red Faction, Titan Quest, Biomutant, Wreckfest and many more.

-In 2017 THQ acquired 100% of the Koch Group with its head office in Austria and with branches in Germany, UK, Spain, Italiy, the USA, BeNeLux and others.
-The Koch Group maintains strategic collaborative partnerships with numerous game developers: Bethesda, Capcom, Codemasters, Koei Tecmo, Konami, Sega, Square Enix and many others in various European countries.
+In 2017 Embracer acquired 100% of the Koch Group with its head office in Austria and with subsidiaries and branches in Germany, UK, Spain, Italy, the USA, BeNeLux, Hong Kong, Japan, Australia and others.
+The Koch Group maintains strategic collaborative partnerships with numerous game developers: Blizzard Activision, Bethesda, Capcom, Koei Tecmo, Konami, Sega, Square Enix and many others.

-The labour supplied to the Group in pursuance of its operation is carried out in all countries where it has its offices, e.g. across all Europe, the USA and Japan.
+The labour supplied to the Group in pursuance of its operation is carried out in all countries where it has its offices, e.g. across all Europe, the USA and Asia.

-In UK, the THQ is carrying out its business through the subsidiaries Koch UK and Deep Silver UK, both 100% subsidiaries of the Koch Group.
+In UK, Embracer is carrying out its business through the subsidiaries Koch UK and Deep Silver UK, both 100% subsidiaries of the Koch Group.

-The Koch UK is Koch Media Ltd. 2nd Floor, Building 1230 Waterside, Arlington Business Park Theale, Reading, UK
+Koch UK’s office is Koch Media Ltd. 2nd Floor, Building 1230 Waterside, Arlington Business Park Theale, Reading, UK.

-The main activity carried out by the THQ is the physical and digital distribution, publishing and development of entertainment software (video games) and movies.
-Its business divisions in the gaming sector include game development and self-publishing under the labels THQ, Deep Silver and Ravenscourt, as well as Partner Publishing and Distribution.
+The main activity carried out by Embracer is the physical and digital distribution, publishing and development of entertainment software (video games) and movies.
+Its business divisions in the gaming sector include game development and self-publishing under the labels Embracer, Deep Silver and Ravenscourt, as well as Partner Publishing and Distribution.